JiaFong/image_generation/README.md

 The objective of the task is to learn a distribution over colored points such that samples drawn from the model exhibit the same spatial and color characteristics as those in the original dataset.

+- **Required Data:** We expect the following data is available for training the generative models:
+    - xs.npy: recording all the points' x location (height values).
+    - ys.npy: recording all the points' y location (width values).
+    - sparse_pi_colored.jpg: the target image we try to regenerate; now the file name is fixed in the dataset.py, will make it adjustable in future updates.

 ## How to Run the Project

 1. Download the project via git clone.